Design, Digested 8: How a website lost community trust

 In this inspiration series: a well-known website lost community trust with a redesign that didn’t take into account its users with disabilities.

-Last month, the well-know among knitters and crocheters website Ravelry underwent a redesign of the interface.
+Ravelry, the well-know website among knitters and crocheters, underwent a redesign of the interface.
 It was a surprise for everyone, especially for the ones that started to experience physical issues while or after browsing it.
 At the same time, screen reader software stopped working, effectively blocking a group of people from accessing the site.